The most-visited site

 But this doesn't include the usual gym class or school sports team, even those that practice often.
 To exercise so much that she delays her period, a girl would have to train vigorously for several hours a day, most days of the week, and not get enough calories, vitamins, and minerals.

-Most cases of menorrhagia are due to an imbalance between the levels of estrogen and progesterone in the body, which allows the endometrium (the lining of the uterus) to keep building up.
-During menstruation, the shedding of this thick endometrium results in very heavy bleeding.
+Most cases of AUB are due to an imbalance between the levels of estrogen and progesterone in the body, which allows the endometrium (the lining of the uterus) to keep building up.
+This may lead to the period coming early or late.
+And when the period does come, the shedding of this thick endometrium can result in very heavy bleeding.

-Because many adolescents have slight hormone imbalances during puberty, menorrhagia happens in many teen girls.
+Because many adolescents have slight hormone imbalances during puberty, lots of teen girls have heavy periods.
 But in some cases, heavy menstrual bleeding can be caused by problems such as:

 If your daughter has heavy periods or periods that last longer than 7 days, talk to her doctor.